-Welcome to The Friends of Greenview and Pioneer Woods Nature Areas.
+Welcome to Friends of Greenview and Pioneer Nature Area.
 We are neighbors joining together to care for the wonderful park and nature area along South 7th Street and Scio Church roads in Ann Arbor, Michigan.

 What’s Happening Now

 Fall is here and the Greenview Nature Area and Pioneer Woods is transitioning to brilliant autumn colors.
 Most of the late summer blooming wildflowers, such as goldenrods are starting to fade, but purple and white asters, orange hued grasses, and various seedheads stand out in the landscape.

 In late September the Friends of Greenview board members conducted an informative site walk with Bob Grese, retired Director of Matthaei Botanical Gardens and Nichols Arboretum.
 Bob brings a wealth of knowledge and practical experience and the Friends asked for his input on a variety of meadow or woodland management challenges.
 Bob suggested strategies for controlling invasives and aggressive tall grasses, and weeds in the newly established pollinator garden.
 Bob also recommended planting options for the wet, heavy-clay area of the lower meadow.